-• PSE Change Work SNAP-Ed's Role Policy A school or school district that serves a majority low-income student body writes a policy that allows the use of school facilities for recreation by children, parents, and community members during non-school hours.
+PSE Change Work SNAP-Ed's Role Policy A school or school district that serves a majority low-income student body writes a policy that allows the use of school facilities for recreation by children, parents, and community members during non-school hours.
 The local SNAP-Ed provider can be a member of a coalition of community groups that works with the school to develop this policy.
 Systems A local food policy council creates a farm-to-fork system that links farmers and local distributors with new retail or wholesale customers in low-income settings.
-The local SNAP-Ed provider could be an instrumental member of this food policy council, providing insight into the needs of the lowincome target audience.
-Environmental A food retailer serving SNAP participants or other low-income persons increases the variety of fruits and vegetables it sells and displays them in a manner to encourage consumer selection of healthier food options based on the most current Dietary Guidelines for Americans.
-A SNAP-Ed provider can provide consultation and technical assistance to the retailer on assessing its environment, expanding its fruit and vegetable offerings, and behavioral techniques to position produce displays to reach the target audience.
+The local SNAP-Ed provider could be an instrumental member of this food policy council, providing insight into the needs of the low-income target audience.
+Environmental A food retailer serving SNAP participants or other low-income persons increases the variety of fruits and vegetables it sells and displays them in a A SNAP-Ed provider can provide consultation and technical assistance to the retailer on assessing its environment, expanding its fruit and vegetable offerings, and behavioral techniques to position produce displays to reach the target audience.